sulevk/Osteosarcoma-FFPE/README.md

 # Osteosarcoma FFPE whole transcriptome analysis
-Thsi analysis is based on original RNAseq study perofmed on 90 FFPE samples and the data are depositied GSE253548.
+This analysis is based on an original RNAseq study performed on 90 FFPE samples, and the data are deposited GSE253548.